By: Luke Rawalai; Sunday, November 26, 2017. Photo Credit: Conservation International, Mark Erdmann, Gerry Allen.

 Considered a new frontier for marine exploration, the Lau Group is one of Fiji’s five priority marine eco-regions.

-In May 2017, Conservation International together with their partners explored waters in the Lau Group confirming the biodiversity leading to community leaders declaration of Navatu Reef as a new marine protected area.
+In May 2017, Conservation International, together with their partners, explored waters in the Lau Group, confirming the biodiversity, which lead the community leaders to declare Navatu Reef as a new marine protected area.

-In an interview during the Fiji Locally Marine Managed Areas annual general meeting on Friday, Lau chief Roko Josefa Cinavilakeba, traditionally referred to as the Roko Sau and who is the local director of Pacific Blue Foundation, said the initiative was one agreed to by the chiefs of Lau to conserve their waters for future generations.
+In an interview Friday during the Fiji Locally Marine Managed Areas’ annual general meeting, Lau chief Roko Josefa Cinavilakeba (who is the local director of Pacific Blue Foundation and is traditionally referred to as the Roko Sau) said the initiative was one agreed to by the chiefs of Lau in order to conserve their waters for future generations.

-Roko Josefa said poaching was an issue greatly affecting their waters.
+Roko Josefa said poaching was another issue greatly affecting their waters.